Fluoridation News Quarterly

 The rationale for strain selection was based on three factors.

-- Research groups such as NIDA have long employed Long-Evans Hooded rats for behavioral tests such as those used in the McPherson et al (2018) paper, and such research provided us a strong historical database for the behavior in rats maintained on the standard diet used in the McPherson et al (2018) study.
+Research groups such as National Institute on Drug Abuse (NIDA) have long employed Long-Evans Hooded rats for behavioral tests such as those used in the McPherson et al (2018) paper, and such research provided us a strong historical database for the behavior in rats maintained on the standard diet used in the McPherson et al (2018) study.

 AFS Training Program

-The AFS train-the-trainer program is designed to create a cadre of dental professionals who will become trainers in their respective states with these objectives:
+The program is designed to create a cadre of dental professionals who will become trainers in their respective states with these objectives:

 - Enhance the fluoride-related knowledge of dental professionals in their states;

 - Provide guidance for dental professionals to have brief, productive conversations with patients and the public about fluoride and fluoridation;

 - Encourage dental professionals to identify health fairs, monthly health observances and other events as proactive opportunities to educate the public about fluoride and fluoridation;